 But when we take philosophical reflection and moral intuition on board as essential to a sound hermeneutic and the exegetical task, we see these as sufficient defeaters for Calvinism.
 Calvinism defeats itself because it is a theistic determinism.
 As is the case with all determinisms, it is enough that they are self-defeating.
 If all things are determined, whether by God or mere physical processes as in naturalistic determinism, including the way we “reason” and “think” about things, and there exist diametrically opposed thoughts and beliefs, as within this theistic controversy or any other, then what each of us believes is what we have been determined to believe.
 We do not reason.
 What we think has been determined for us.
 Now, if that is that case, how can we ever know the truth of the matter?
 In theistic determinism God determines what everyone thinks and believes, even that we think these conflicting views.
 Where then does the truth lay?

 Calvinism is indeed a tough row to hoe logically, morally, interpretively and experientially.
 I submit that it is impossible.
 You most likely believe that you are a free moral agent, making genuinely real decisions that affect the future one way or another – decisions for which you are ultimately responsible.
 You operate that way in daily life, and so does society.
-When you are the victim of injustice I think you are glad it does.
-You probably do not believe you think or act because you are predetermined to do so.
+I suspect that you are glad it operates this way when you are the victim of crime or injustice.
+You probably do not believe that either a criminal or yourself thinks or acts because you are predetermined to do so.
 And this lack of “fit” of Calvinism with our practical living is a weighty enough reason to reject it.
 It cannot be coherently put into practice in real, everyday life.

 And we can also see how Calvinism impugns the character of God by making him the author and cause of all evil and therefore evil himself, and how the exclusivism of Calvinist unconditional election and reprobation distorts the gospel as “good news.”